Byron Sher

-Byron D. Sher (born February 7, 1928) is an American Democratic politician.
+Byron David Sher (February 7, 1928 – September 13, 2026) was an American Democratic politician.
 He served in the California State Senate from 1996 to 2004, prior to which, he served in the California State Assembly between 1980 and 1996.
 (Sher was first elected to the State Senate by winning a special election for the 11th District seat on March 26, 1996.)
 Sher was also a longtime professor at Stanford Law School.
 He served as the California Senate Rules Committee appointee to the Tahoe Regional Planning Agency from 2009 to 2012.

 Early life and education

-Sher was born February 7, 1928, in St. Louis, Missouri).
+Sher was born in St. Louis, Missouri, on February 7, 1928.
 He received his BA from Washington University in St. Louis and his JD from Harvard Law School.
-Before beginning his political career, Sher taught at several schools, including Harvard Law School, Southern Methodist University, the University of Southern California, and Stanford University.
-He also became a Fulbright research scholar.
+Before beginning his political career, he taught at several schools, including Harvard Law School, Southern Methodist University, the University of Southern California, and Stanford University.
+Sher was also a Fulbright research scholar.

-Pre Assembly political career
+Pre-assembly political career

-Sher served on the Palo Alto City Council from 1965 to 1967 and from 1973 to 1980.
-He served as mayor in 1975 and 1978.
+Sher served on the Palo Alto City Council from 1965 to 1967, and from 1973 to 1980.
+He served as mayor from 1974 to 1975 and from 1977 to 1978.